Honto ni Atta! Noroi no Video

 Honto ni Atta!
 Noroi no Video (ほんとにあった! 呪いのビデオ, Honto ni atta!
-Noroi no bideo) is a documentary-style horror movie series produced by NSW (Nippon Sky Way) and Pal Entertainments Group and published by Broadway Co., Ltd. in Japan.
+Noroi no bideo) is a Japanese documentary-style horror movie series produced by NSW (Nippon Sky Way) and Pal Entertainments Group and published by Broadway Co., Ltd. in Japan.
 In summary, an investigation team goes on a search to research "cursed" ghost videos from different people across Japan who have claimed to have tragic incidents involving these videos.

 They showed raw footage of the Inokashira Park dismemberment incident and other weird and strange incidents.
 This series is even aired every Friday night on Family Gekijo.

 Work flow

 Since the releases of Ring-hen and Special 5, before the start of each installment, a disclaimer calls attention to viewers.